Still from ‘Beautiful Amazing Mindful Troublemakers’ on CBC Arts, 2017.

 Artist Statement

-Canadian art has long revered the landscape as sacred, a site of identity and nationhood.
-At the same time, traditions of abstraction—particularly in Quebec—have argued that the spirit of Canadian art lies in the mind of the artist and the culture they emerge from.
-My work sits between these poles: it maps emotional, cultural, and ecological landscapes shaped by queerness, memory, and resistance.
+Canadian art has long treated the landscape as a site of identity and nationhood.
+At the same time, traditions of abstraction, particularly in Quebec, have argued that the spirit of Canadian art lies not in the land itself but in the mind of the artist and the culture they inhabit.
+My work moves between these positions.
+I think about landscapes as places where cultural memory gathers, and about how those places are experienced differently by queer bodies moving through them.

-Ultimately, my work is an act of stitching together: ideas, materials, histories, and futures.
-It asks what it means to belong—and what new kinds of belonging might emerge at the edge of the grid.
+My work stitches together materials, histories, and cultural codes, asking what it means to belong, and what other forms of belonging might emerge at the edge of the grid.

 Media